-How much does it cost to fish on Maui, Hawaii?
+How much does it cost to charter a fishing boat in Maui, Hawaii?

-There are 3 main criteria effecting the price of a Maui fishing charter:
+There are 3 main criteria affecting the cost of a Maui fishing charter:

-- The type of charter you book (private or share boat)
+- The type of fishing charter you book (private or share boat, bottom fishing or sport fishing)

-- Vessel characteristics (size, bells ‘n whistles, operating costs, etc.)
+- Boat characteristics (size, bells ‘n whistles, operating costs, reputation, etc.)

 Shared fishing charter rates

-If you plan to share a charter – that’s when you pay a per person rate and share the boat with others who are unknown to you – expect to pay anywhere from $150 per angler on the lowest end (Hokua‘s 4 hour bottom fishing charter, including tax), up to $299 per angler on the high end for an 8 hour sport fishing charter, including tax).
-Not all boats offer shared charters.
+If you plan to share a charter – that’s when you pay a per person rate and share the boat with others who are unknown to you – expect to pay anywhere from $154 per angler on the lowest end (Strike Zone‘s 4-hour bottom fishing charter, including tax), up to $500 per angler on the high end for an 8+ hour sport fishing charter.
+Not all boats offer shared charters… considerably fewer since the pandemic.

 Most rates you’ll see online are before Hawaii GET (4.166%), harbor fees (3%), or gratuity.
-A few charter companies allow riders to come along at a reduced rate.
+Some boats also add a fuel surcharge.

-Personally, I don’t feel a shared 4 hour sport fishing trip is much of a bargain.
-Many Maui sport fishing boats don’t even offer 4 hour shared charters.
-An individual angler’s personal catch odds on 4 hour sport fishing trip are simply too low.
+Personally, I don’t feel a shared 4-hour sport fishing trip is much of a bargain.
+Most Maui sportfishing boats don’t even offer 4-hour shared charters.
+An individual angler’s personal catch odds on a 4-hour sport fishing trip are simply too low.
 Complaint rates too high.
-That’s not saying you WONT catch anything, only that the odds are against it.
+That’s not saying you won’t catch anything, only that the odds are against it.
 If you only have 4 hours to spend, and you don’t want to spring for a private charter, I recommend bottom fishing.

 Private fishing charter prices

-Booking a private fishing charter on Maui – that means only you and your friends/family will be on board, along with captain and crew – will cost from $699.00 on the low end (Cooper V‘s 3 hour bottom fishing trips, and Start Me Up‘s 4 hour sport fishing trips), to well over $6,000 for a full day aboard the luxurious Jayhawk Yacht (if you didn’t feel faint after hearing that, then please read my post on luxury charters on Maui).
-Extremes aside, the average cost for a private fishing charter on Maui is more like $850 for 4 hours, $1100 for 6 hours, and $1,400 for 8 hours.
+Booking a private fishing charter on Maui – that means only you and your friends/family will be on board, along with captain and crew – will cost from $1,200.00 on the low end, to nearly $10,000 for a full day aboard the luxurious Ohana Nui or Mana.
+Extremes aside, the average cost for a private fishing charter on Maui is more like $1300 for 4 hours, $1700 for 6 hours, and $1900 for 8 hours.
 These prices do not include 7.166% state GE tax and harbor fees.

 Tipping your crew

-A gratuity for your charter’s crew is customary on Maui.
-Think of it like tipping at a restaurant: anywhere from 10-20%.
-The amount of the tip should be based on how friendly and accommodating your crew was, and of course, how much effort they put out trying to get fish for you!
-Remember, your crew arrived at the boat before you did to set things up, and they will be there long after you leave, cleaning the boat and equipment, organizing tackle for the next day, and dealing with restaurants who may be purchasing a portion of the day’s catch.
-10-12 hour days are the norm for most.
+A gratuity for the crew is customary on Maui.
+Think of it like tipping at a restaurant: plan to pay anywhere from 10-20%.
+The amount of the tip should be based on how friendly and accommodating your crew was, and how much effort they put out trying to get you fish!
+Remember, your crew arrived at the boat before you did to set things up, and they will be there after you leave, cleaning the boat and equipment, organizing tackle for the next day, and dealing with restaurants that may be purchasing a portion of the day’s catch.
+10-12 hour days are the norm for most crew.

 Is it worth it?

 For many anglers, YES!!
 Especially if you embark on your Maui fishing charter with the right attitude.
 First and foremost, plan on enjoying a day on the ocean in paradise.
 Take in the sunrise.
 Reconnect with family and friends.
-Talk story with the crew, or others on board with you as you wait for the ‘big one’ to strike.
-Turn off your phone and be in the moment.
+Talk story with the crew, or others on board as you wait for the ‘big one’ to strike.
+Turn off your phone.
+Be present.
 If you’re lucky you’ll return to the dock with a fish story or two, plenty of fresh fish for the BBQ, and memories that will remain with you for years to come.